eckertliam/cas/README.md

 # Compile A Scheme
-I compile a subet of scheme to WASM.
+I compile a subet of scheme to C.